Canada: Bodies at Indigenous school not isolated incident

 The Kamloops school operated between 1890 and 1969, when the federal government took over operations from the Catholic Church and operated it as a day school until it closed in 1978.

-Richard Gagnon, Archbishop of Winnipeg and President of the Canadian Conference of Catholic Bishops, expressed “our deepest sorrow for the heartrending loss of the children at the former Kamloops Indian Residential School.”
+Richard Gagnon, archbishop of Winnipeg and president of the Canadian Conference of Catholic Bishops, said he wanted to express “our deepest sorrow for the heartrending loss of the children at the former Kamloops Indian Residential School.”

 “This discovery is a stain on our country.
 It is one that needs to be rectified,” Opposition Conservative lawmaker Michelle Rempel Garner said.